 Dr. Wilken has co-authored two peer reviewed publications and is the coauthor of Palko’s Medical Laboratory Procedures.
 She has served as an expert reviewer for numerous textbooks.
 She has presented at numerous conferences, has produced several professional publications and holds professional certifications in the health sciences arena.

-Jean McGill, Assistant Vice President, Human Resources
+Jean McGill, Vice President, Human Resources